-Pursuant to section 73 of the Act, the President and CEO's authority has been delegated to enable the Corporation meeting its legislated requirements.
-The President & CEO has delegated most of his powers and duties to: the Senior Vice-President and Chief Risk Officer, Enterprise Risk Management; the Vice-President and Chief Compliance & Ethics Officer; the Director, Compliance & Ethics; and the Manager, Privacy & ATI.
+Pursuant to section 73 of the Act, the President & CEO's authority has been delegated to enable the Corporation meeting its legislated requirements.
+Most of the President & CEO's powers and duties have been delegated to: the Senior Vice-President and Chief Risk Officer, Enterprise Risk Management; the Vice-President and Chief Compliance & Ethics Officer; the Director, Compliance & Ethics; and the Manager, Privacy & ATI.